Khon

 Khon (โขน, [kʰǒːn]) is a dance drama genre from Thailand.
 Khon has been performed since the Ayutthaya Kingdom.
+Born from the harmonious blend of traditional Thai performing arts, Khon has flourished into a distinctive cultural treasure of Thailand.

 It is traditionally performed solely in the royal court by men in masks accompanied by narrators and a traditional piphat ensemble.
 A variation of this genre with female performers is called khon phu ying (โขนผู้หญิง).

 History

 Khon is a Thai traditional dance which combines many arts like dance and drama.
-There was no exact evidence that dates its provenance, but it is mentioned in Thai literature's Lilit Phra Lo (c.
-1529) which was written before the era of King Narai Maharaj.
+The provenance of Khon was based on Ramayana and later developed to Ramakien in the Thai style.
+Moreover it is mentioned in Thai literature's Lilit Phra Lo (c.
+1529) which was written before the reign of King Narai.

 Historical evidence shows that the Thai art of stage plays must have already been highly evolved by the 17th century.
-In 1687, Louis XIV of France sent a diplomat Simon de la Loubère to record all that he saw in the Siamese Kingdom.
+In 1687, King Louis XIV of France sent a diplomat Simon de la Loubère to record all that he saw in the Ayutthaya Kingdom.
 In his famous account Du Royaume de Siam, La Loubère carefully observed the classic 17th century theatre of Siam, including an epic battle scene from a Khon performance, and recorded what he saw in great detail:

 Of the attire of Siamese Khôn dancers, La Loubère recorded that, "[T]hose that dance in Rabam, and Cone, have gilded paper-bonnets, high and pointed, like the Mandarins caps of ceremony, but which hang down at the sides below their ears, which are adorned with counterfeit stones, and with two pendants of gilded wood."

 The origin of Khon is hinted at by the origin of the word "Khon".
 Its origin is not precisely known, but there are four possibilities.
 First, "Khon" in Benguela Kalinin appears in the words "kora" or "Khon" which is the name of a musical instrument made of Hindi leather.
 Its appearance and shape are similar to the drum.
 It was popular and used for local traditional performances.
 It was assumed that kora was one of the instruments used in Khon performances.
 In the Tamil language "Khon" derives from the word "koll" which is close to "goll" or "golumn" in Tamil.
 These Tamil words relate to dressing or decorating the body from head to toe as in the use of Khon costumes.
 "Khon" in Iran was derived from the words "zurat khan" which means 'handed-doll' or 'puppet', used in local performances.
 Its songs were similar to current Khon.